Euro zone crisis reaches France, turns existential

 The fragile edifice of support for weaker European states would start to crumble if France, the second contributor to the euro zone's rescue fund, were to face a debt downgrade.

-"The implicit hypothesis is that the countries that have the financial means to support the countries that are in trouble do not run into difficulties themselves," Morgan Stanley economist Olivier Bizimana said.

-All three major ratings agencies reaffirmed this week that no French downgrade was in the works, but that didn't suffice to calm markets.
+All three major ratings agencies reaffirmed this week that no such downgrade was in the works, but that didn't suffice to calm markets.

 Up to now, Sarkozy has projected himself as an energetic statesman orchestrating the rescue of the euro zone.
 Suddenly he had to turn to crisis management at home.

-This week's perfect summer storm wiped 10 billion euros (8.78 billion pounds) off French banks' market value on Wednesday and left France looking at times like the country in need of help itself.
+This week's perfect summer storm wiped 10 billion euros off French banks' market value and left France looking at times like the country in need of help itself.

 The disclosure that the economy failed to grow at all in the second quarter, after a healthy 0.9 percent spurt in Q1, amplified concerns about the government's ability to meet its target of cutting the deficit to 5.7 percent of GDP this year.